 For ease on arming an arrow, feather fletchings are highly recommended.
 The soft texture of feather fletchings will definitely not distract nor be a hassle when sliding an arrow onto a compound bow's riser.
 Perfect for indoor target shooting!

 If needed, you can have an arrow customized with several fletchings.
 More fletches on an arrow may mean a smoother and more accurate shot.
-Of course, please do test and compare - more fletches will also mean a heavier arrow to shoot!
+Of course, please you need to test and compare - more fletches will also mean a heavier arrow to shoot!

 Pointing Towards Arrow Tips